serapagranchose/serapagranchose/README.md

 # serapagranchose/README.md

-I am Seraphin "serapagranchose" Perrot a french developer
+I am Séraphin "serapagranchose" Perrot a french developer

 I love to make things simpler and more efficient but it requires to understand them
 That is why I like to remake from scratch already existing projects